Whirligig

 A whirligig is an object that spins or whirls, or has at least one part that spins or whirls.
-It can also be a pinwheel, spinning top, buzzer, comic weathervane, gee-haw, spinner, whirlygig, whirlijig, whirlyjig, whirlybird, or simply a whirly.
 They are most commonly powered by the wind but can be hand-, friction- or motor-powered.
 They can be used as kinetic garden ornaments, and can be designed to transmit sound and vibration into the ground to repel burrowing rodents.

 Types

 Whirligigs can be divided into four categories: button, friction, string, and wind-driven.